The Gross-Zagier-Zhang formula over function fields: Introduction

 For $v\in |X|_s$, let $f^v$ be regularly supported.
 Then the $i$-part in $H(f)_v $ vanishes.
 The $j$-part in $H(f)_v $ comes from intersections on $\CN$ of horizontal divisors with components in the special fiber with moduli interpretations.
 The integral Hecke actions on these components are easy to understand.
 Let the average of $f^v$ vanish.
 Then the $j$-part in $H(f)_v $ vanishes.

 For $v\in |X|-|X|_s$, let $f^v$ be regularly supported.
-We compute local intersections on the Lubin-Tate and Drinfeld uniformization spaces on which $B(v)^\times$ acts.
+We compute local intersections on the Lubin-Tate or Drinfeld uniformization spaces on which $B(v)^\times$ acts.
 Then $ H(f)_v$ is decomposed into a sum over regular $E^\times\times E^\times $-orbits in $B(v)^\times$.
 For each regular orbit, we compare the local component at $v$ of the corresponding summand with the local orbital integral of $f_v'$ at a matching orbit of $G$.
-Outside a large enough finite set $S\subset |X|$, we prove the arithmetic fundamental lemma for the full spherical Hecke algebra using the computations in \cite{Zha01}.
-For $v\in S-|X|_s$, we prove the arithmetic smooth matching.
-There are foure steps.
-At first, we compute a function on $B(v)^\times$ indicating the intersection number of horizontal divisors associated to certain CM points in a formal model of the Lubin-Tate or Drinfeld uniformization space.
-Part of the computation is carried out in \cite{Zha01}.
-We make the support of this intersection function more explicit.
-Secondly, using this intersection function and the smooth matching in one direction, we prove the arithmetic smooth matching for our test functions $f_v$ and $f_v'$ for the $i$-part.
-Thirdly, we compute the admissible extensions of CM points explicitly, which is not needed in \cite{Zha01} and \cite{YZZ} but necessary for us.
-Finally, using the action of $B(v)_v^\times$ on the special fiber of the formal model, we can write the $j$-part in $H(f)_v$ as $\CO_{\Xi_\infty}(f^v\overline {f_v}) $ for certain $\overline {f_v}\in C_c^\infty(B(v)_v^\times)$.
-This is the arithmetic smooth matching for the $j$-part.
+Outside a large enough finite set $S\subset |X|$, we prove the arithmetic fundamental lemma for the full spherical Hecke algebra.
+For $v\in S-|X|_s$, we prove the arithmetic smooth matching for both the $i$-part and the $j$-part.
+Then \eqref{bbb} follows.